YaakovHatam/take-npm-packages/README.md

 # take-npm-packages

 ## What is this?
-This tool is a simple script that takes a list of npm packages and installs them in a directory of your choice.
+This tool is a simple script that takes a list of npm packages from `package-lock.json` and downloads the original `tar.gz` files from npm regitstry to local folder. usufull for offline needs.

 ## Commands